oceanshowers3/python-challenge/README.md

 # python-challenge

-Contains two seperate Python scripts, analyses, and csv files.
+Contains two seperate folders with Python scripts, analyses, and CSV files; one folder for PyBank, another for PyPoll.

 PyBank:
   Python script that analyzes the records to calculate each of the following: